Adventures in Mindful Living

 3. Creating a food oasis

-4. Practicing intuitive, biome-conscious eating
+4. Practicing intuitive, biome-conscious eating, with no foods off-limits

 Back in my kitchen, I place the homemade muffins on the stove and step back to admire my work.
-They are moist, steaming, and – most importantly to me – medicine for both me and my children’s bodies.
+They are moist, steaming, and – most importantly to me – medicine for both mine and my children’s bodies.

 Join my 7-day Mindful, Intuitive Eating Challenge for the chance to turn inward and kindle your relationship with your body for lasting changes in your health and mood.